 The ACTN architecture, defined in [RFC8453], is used to control this multi-domain network where each Packet PNC (P-PNC) is responsible for controlling its IP domain (AS), and each Optical PNC (O-PNC) is responsible for controlling its Optical Domain.

 The MDSC is responsible for coordinating the whole multi-domain multi-layer (Packet and Optical) network.
 A specific standard interface (MPI) permits MDSC to interact with the different Provisioning Network Controller (O/P-PNCs).

 The MPI interface presents an abstracted topology to MDSC hiding technology-specific aspects of the network and hiding topology details depending on the policy chosen regarding the level of abstraction supported.
 The level of abstraction can be obtained based on P-PNC and O-PNC configuration parameters (e.g. provide the potential connectivity between any PE and any ABSR in an MPLS-TE network).

-The MDSC in Figure 1 is responsible for multi-domain and multi-layer coordination acrosso multiple Packet and Optical domains, as well as to provide IP services to different CNCs at its CMIs (e.g., using L2SM, L3SM).
+The MDSC in Figure 1 is responsible for multi-domain and multi-layer coordination across multiple Packet and Optical domains, as well as to provide IP services to different CNCs at its CMIs using YANG-based service models (e.g., using L2SM, L3SM).

-The multi-domain coordination mechanisms for the IP tunnels supporting these IP services are outside the scope of this document and described in [ACTN-VPN].
-In some cases, the MDSC could also rely on the multi-layer Packet Optical Integration mechanisms, described in this draft, to support multi-layer optimizations for these IP services and tunnels.
+The multi-domain coordination mechanisms for the IP tunnels supporting these IP services are outside the scope of this document and but are described in [ACTN-VPN].
+In some cases, the MDSC could also rely on the multi-layer POI mechanisms, described in this draft, to support multi-layer optimizations for these IP services and tunnels.

 In the network scenario of Figure 1, it is assumed that:

 The domain boundaries between the IP and Optical domains are congruent.
-In other words, one Optical domain supports connectivity between Routers in one and only one Packet Domain.
+In other words, one Optical domain supports connectivity between Routers in one and only one Packet Domain;

 Inter-domain links exist only between Packet domains (i.e., between ASBR routers) and between Packet and Optical domains (i.e., between routers and ROADMs).
-In other words, there are no inter-domain links between Optical domains
+In other words, there are no inter-domain links between Optical domains;

-The interfaces between the routers and the ROADM’s are “Ethernet” physical interfaces
+The interfaces between the routers and the ROADM’s are “Ethernet” physical interfaces;

-The interfaces between the ASBR routers are “Ethernet” physical interfaces
+The interfaces between the ASBR routers are “Ethernet” physical interfaces.

 Generic Assumptions

-This section describes general assumptions which are applicable at all the MPI interfaces, between each PNC (Optical or Packet) and the MDSC, and also to all the scenarios discussed in this document.
+This section describes general assumptions which are applicable at all the MPI interfaces, between each PNC (optical or packet) and the MDSC, and also to all the scenarios discussed in this document.

 The data models used on these interfaces are assumed to use the YANG 1.1 Data Modeling Language, as defined in [RFC7950].